MapManagement/gpu-passthrough/games.md

 anti-cheat software.
 It also runs under Linux if you're using [Proton](https://www.protondb.com/) , therefore I had no worries about getting banned, kicked or whatever.
 To sum it all up, I can only tell about good experiences with Overwatch in a virtual machine.

+## Chivalry 2
+Recently I started playing Chivalry 2 and I really enjoyed playing it within my Windows guest.
+I didn't experience any bugsor crashes and played with almost the same FPS like on my native installation.
+I was also able to use my host keyboard because of [Barrier](passthrough/extra/mouse-sharing.md#Barrier).
+But be aware, you can't use your host mouse if you don't want to play with very weird mouse movements.
+It only happened to me when I was playing a game in fullscreen but I'm fine with using another mouse for games as long as I'm able to use only mouse for desktop stuff.